When to use the Freedom of Information, Archives and Privacy Acts – Fact sheet 110

 The Privacy Act

-The Privacy Act 1988 does not provide a right of access to records.
+The Privacy Act 1988 (the Privacy Act) does not provide a right of access to records, but provides that an individual must be granted access to their own personal information on request, subject to specific exceptions (such as where the information is exempt from disclosure under the FOI Act).
 This is already provided by the FOI and Archives Acts.
 What the Privacy Act does is impose strict controls on the way government agencies may handle personal information; it also regulates the handling of Tax File Numbers and the practices of credit reporting agencies.
-The Act imposes legal obligations on agencies and gives you the right to complain to the Privacy Commissioner about how your personal information is collected, stored, disclosed, amended and used.
+The Act imposes legal obligations on agencies and gives you the right to complain to the Australian Information Commissioner about how your personal information is collected, stored, disclosed, amended and used.
 The Act also reinforces your right (provided by the FOI Act) to request the correction of your personal information if it is incomplete, incorrect, out of date or misleading.